WordPress/gutenberg/packages/scripts/README.md

 import './style.css';
 ```

-When you run the build using the default command `wp-scripts build` (also applies to `start`) in addition to JavaScript file `index.js` generated in the `dist` folder, you should see two more files:
+When you run the build using the default command `wp-scripts build` (also applies to `start`) in addition to the JavaScript file `index.js` generated in the `build` folder, you should see two more files:
-1. `index.css` – in general, the majority of JavaScript code written for the block, it's going to be rendered in the block editor.
-Therefore all imported files are bundled into one chunk named after the entry point that defaults to `index.js`, and thus the file created becomes `index.css`.
+1. `index.css` – all imported CSS files are bundled into one chunk named after the entry point, which defaults to `index.js`, and thus the file created becomes `index.css`.
+This is for styles used only in the editor.
 2. `style.css` – imported `style.css` file(s) (applies to SASS and SCSS extensions) get bundled into one `style.css` file that is meant to be used both on the front-end and in the editor.

 You can also have multiple entry points as described in the docs for the script: